okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/android/sdksteps.md

 After you receive a challenge, your app should resolve them to proceed with the sign-in flow.
 The SDK may request remediation steps to resolve the challenge:

 * `UserConsent`: Asks the user to approve or deny the challenge.
-* `UserVerification`: Notifies the app that a biometric verification is required to proceed.
+* `UserVerification`: Notifies the app that it requires a biometric verification to proceed.

 See the [Devices SDK sample app](https://github.com/okta/okta-devices-kotlin/tree/master/push-sample-app) for complete details about resolving a push challenge.